AFFORDABLE CONNECTIVITY PROGRAM

 How is a household defined?

-A household is a group of people, even if they are not related, who live together and share money (income and expenses).
+USAC defines a household as a group of people, even if they are not related, who live together and share money (income and expenses).
 If the individuals live together but do not share money, they are considered as more than one household.

 If you are unsure about your number of households, use the Household Worksheet: English, Spanish, Instructions.